Basic Lesson Plan For Optimising Your Online Lesson on ClassDo

 Remain in Presentation mode for some uninterrupted time during your lesson to give a small lecture or instructions.
 Only you will be able to control what is being seen and able to annotate/ draw/ write on documents and sketchpads.

 You can also mute students at this time to maintain silence in the room, although students can unmute themselves if they want to ask a question.
+If needed, you can lock a student's mic or video so that they remain muted or their video stays on.

 f) Watch a YouTube Video